 Curanderismo is a holistic approach to wellness that has been used in the Americas for hundreds of years.
 In Mexico, it is also known as Mexican Traditional Medicine, "medicina del campo," and traditional folk medicine.
 As a result of colonization, Curanderismo today is usually a synthesis of Mexican indigenous culture and beliefs, and depending on the curandera’s religious, cultural, and/or tribal background (if any), it may or may not, also have Catholic, Sephardic, and African influences.
 This is why some consider it a blending of traditions, rather than solely Native medicine or European medicine.

 What is the meaning of the word, Curandera?

-In curanderismo, it is believed that disease is caused by social, psychological, physical, environmental, and spiritual factors; a disharmony of body, mind, emotions, and spirit.
+In curanderismo, it is believed that disease is caused by social, psychological, physical, environmental, and spiritual factors.
 Today it continues to be used by people from all walks of life: from health care professionals, physicians, psychologists, teachers, students, activists, to homemakers, either alone or as an adjunct to your doctor's conventional medical interventions.

 Curanderismo can address a wide array of situations, including:

 Treating persons suffering from cancer by helping to decrease the debilitating side-effects of chemotherapy.

 Addressing the physical, emotional and spiritual needs of facing potentially life-threatening illness (by patient/client and family members).